PASSYpw/PASSY/README.md

 More information on how to contribute to PASSY can be found under [CONTRIBUTING](CONTRIBUTING.md).
 Please also refer to the [CODE OF CONDUCT](CODE_OF_CONDUCT.md) file.

 ## License
-This project is licensed under the Apache License 2.0.
+This project is licensed under the GNU General Public License v3.
 You can find more information about it in the [LICENSE](LICENSE) file.